lodsdev/lua-class/README.md

 ## Inheritance of interfaces

 The **Lua Class** library also supports inheritance of interfaces.
 This means that a class can implement an interface that inherits from another interface.
-To make a class implement an interface that inherits from another interface, simply pass the interface name as an argument to the `implements` function.
+To make a class implement an interface that inherits from another interface, simply pass the interface name as an argument to the `extends` function.
 For example:

 ```lua
 interface 'telePhone' {